Smooth Online Parameter Estimation for time varying VAR models with application to rat's LFP data: Online estimation of connectivity of rat local field potentials

-The ability to remember events and the relationship between these events is a fundamental characteristic for most species.
-It has been shown that the hippocampus plays a critical role in episodic memory and in particular in the encoding of sequences of events.
-However, the details of this mechanism are not yet well understood .
-In \cite{NON_SPATIAL_CODING}, a cross species (humans and rats) study was conducted at the UCI Neurobiology Lab (PI: Fortin) to unravel the underlying neural mechanisms allowing the hippocampus to encode non spatial sequences of events.
-A group of rats was trained to recognize a sequence of five odors (lemon, rum, anise, vanilla, banana).
-After reaching some performance level, the rats were tested and their brain electrical activity in the CA1 hippocampus region were recorded, see figure \ref{fig:rat_tetrodes} and \ref{fig:rat_tetrodes_location}.
+The ability to remember the order in which events occurred is fundamental to our daily life function.
+Considerable research shows that the hippocampus, a brain region strongly conserved across mammals, plays a crucial role in supporting that capacity.
+However, the underlying neural mechanisms are not well understood.
+To help address this issue, \cite{NON_SPATIAL_CODING} conducted an experiment in which they recorded neural activity from the CA1 subregion of the hippocampus as rats were tested on their memory of a sequence of five odors (lemon, rum, anise, vanilla, banana; see figure \ref{fig:rat_tetrodes} and \ref{fig:rat_tetrodes_location}).

-In the context of wearable closed-loop neurofeedback systems, it is critical to have access to real-time monitoring of the brain activity.
+In the context of closed-loop neurofeedback systems, it is critical to have access to real-time monitoring of the brain activity.
 Hence, fast processing of EEG signals is mandatory to control the appropriate feedback.
-Our goal in this application is to demonstrate that the SOPE method has the ability to capture the interesting dynamics of brain connectivity in real-time, which will allow potential practitioners to adjust the experiment settings, such as odor intensity, electrical stimulus intensity or audio stimulus in order to achieve the goals of the study or to provide the appropriate feedback for the system, see \cite{REAL_TIME_EEG_FC}.
+Our goal in this application is to demonstrate that the SOPE method has the ability to capture the interesting dynamics of brain connectivity in real-time, which will allow others to examine the effects of adjusting experimental parameters, including stimulus intensity, to achieve the goals of the study or to provide the appropriate feedback for the system, see \cite{REAL_TIME_EEG_FC}.

-In this analysis, 7 tetrodes were selected, namely, T3, T4, T5, T6, T10, T18 and T20.
+In this analysis, 21 tetrodes were selected from 23 originally, namely, $T1, T2, \hdots, T23$ except $T11$ and $T17$.
 Since it is difficult to showcase the value of an online-method using static figures, a video was created to demonstrate this point.
-Real-time visualization of the estimated brain connectivity network can be accessed in the following link: \hyperlink{https://www.dropbox.com/s/hy35vspj57mso1m/LFP-Connectivity-Animation.mp4?dl=0}{real-time brain connectivity estimates}.
-In the following, we present the analysis of the rat LFP recordings in order to illustrate the benefits gained from controlling the smoothness of the connectivity estimates, and how this approach can lead to the discovery of interesting patterns that could have been missed otherwise.
+Real-time visualization of the estimated brain connectivity (for both coherence and PDC) network can be accessed in the following link: \href{https://www.dropbox.com/s/l0v5qmppgesjyay/LFP-Animation-00.mp4?dl=0}{real-time brain connectivity estimates}In the following, we present the analysis of the rat LFP recordings in order to illustrate the benefits gained from controlling the smoothness of the connectivity estimates, and how this approach can lead to the discovery of interesting patterns that could have been missed otherwise.